danae/faylin/docs/API.md

 ### Get the authorized user

-`GET /api/v1/users/me`
+`GET /api/v1/me`

 Fetches the user that is currently authorized.
-Returns:
-- `200 OK` with the fetched user object as body on success;
-- `401 Unauthorized` if the request doesn't contain authorization;
-- `403 Forbidden` if the authorized user is not allowed to fetch the user.
+This endpoint behaves exactly like the `GET /api/v1/users/{user.id}` endpoint.

 ### Modify a user